 - Move ideas from Concept-to-Code

 - Answer “why does no one wants this?” and “what do they actually want?”

 - Co-creation with users

 Note on workshops: Design thinking is more than just “workshops.”
-In my world, workshops help bend a team’s process towards an iterative, human-centered approach.
-A workshop might kick off that journey and may also appear intermittently on that journey.
+Workshops help evolve a team’s process towards an iterative, human-centered approach.

 Innovation! means brand new offerings, products, or services, or the “Blue Ocean” type of innovation.
 These workshops tends to be the most naturally exciting application of design thinking.
 Nothing gets a group of people more pumped up than a blank whiteboard just waiting for an outpouring of audacious ideas.
 First drafts of these ideas tend to feel very much like 30-second infomercials.

 These sessions tend to start with a massive mixing of ideas.
 I love LUMA’s creative matrix, which crosses triggers (e.g. blockchain or mobile apps) against a variety of personas (e.g. millennials or home chefs.)
 This generates a whirlwind of post-it notes.
 Then we zoom in on a certain subset of ideas, perhaps with a importance/feasibility grid, or by dot voting, or my personal favorite, pick the idea you would personally defend.
 Then we flesh out these raw ideas with a concept poster or a story board.
 This allows a user to quickly make sense of the rough idea and give feedback.
 The team can then start learning by going through various levels of prototyping fidelity.

 2. Iterative improvements for existing products and services